bpucker/Boas_Pucker/README.md

 ## Teaching
+### Teaching activities at Uni Bonn
+Please see my website about courses at Uni Bonn for latest updates: [BP teaching at UniBonn](https://www.izmb.uni-bonn.de/en/molecular-plant-sciences/teaching).

 ### Teaching activities at TU Braunschweig
-Please see my website about courses at TU Braunschweig for latest updates: [BP teaching at TUBS](https://www.tu-braunschweig.de/en/ifp/pbb/teaching).
+no longer available

 ### Teaching activities at Bielefeld University